LukeShirnia/magento_information/README.md

 ### XML Parsing

-Run the command below to quickly pull in the details for the local.xml file.
+If you would ONLY like to parse the local.xml file you can use the following script:
 <br />
 Replace "local.xml" in the command below with the full path to your file.